spiffe/spiffe-helper/README.md

 The command's stdout and stderr will be attached to spiffe-helper's stdout and stderr.
 Its stdin will be closed.

-The process will not be launched for the first time until the certificates are fetched successfully.
+The process specified by `cmd` and `cmd_args` will not be launched for the first time until the certificates are fetched successfully.

 `spiffe-helper` continues running if the process created by `cmd` exits.
 The process is not re-launched immediately if it exits.